Texas · SouthVery Affordable CityUpdated March 2026

 BLSCensusHUD

 Whether you're a longtime Waco resident or considering this southern smaller city for a potential move, understanding local costs is essential.
 The city's economy — a value-oriented market where your dollar stretches further than in most American cities — creates a pricing environment that national data can't capture.
-Humidity, hurricanes, and the occasional ice storm create a unique set of maintenance headaches that keep contractors in demand.
+Humidity, hurricanes, and the occasional ice storm create a unique set of cost pressures that keep expenses elevated year-round.
 Here's what the numbers look like across 38 categories.

 💼 Economy